zephyr19/cs61a/notes/chapter 2 Object.md

 - **Dictionaries:** `keys()`, `values()`, `items()`, `get(key, default_value)`, supports comprehension syntax.

 - **nonlocal:** a general feature of programming languages with higher-order function and lexical scope, nonlocal can also rebind a new function to an existing name.
+  - When manipulating function using nonlocal, be aware of 'return tuple'  [disc06  1.2](https://cs61a.org/disc/disc06.pdf)

 ![nonlocal](nonlocal.png)